Dry skin is an annoyance for anybody, and it can also affect our pets. If…

 These are just some of the things that CBD may do for dogs.

 Is CBD Safe for Dogs?

 CBD is generally safe for your dog.
-It is non-toxic and non-psychoactive, so it most certainly will not get your dog high.
+It is non-intoxicating, so it most certainly will not get your dog high.
 CBD comes from the hemp plant, which naturally contains a high CBD to THC ratio.
-Most CBD products contain zero THC, which can be ideal for your dog.
+Many CBD products contain zero THC, which can be ideal for your dog.

 In addition, CBD has minimal side effects that will most likely not be problematic for your dog.

-That being said, the adverse effects that may occur are a result of drug-drug interactions.
+That being said, the adverse effects that may occur are a result of drug interactions.
 Therefore, it is always best to consult your vet before using CBD for your dog.